exploring self-realization, sacred personhood, and full humanity

 "In 1966, when Charles de Gaulle ordered France out of NATO and American troops off French soil, U.S. Secretary of State Dean Rusk asked de Gaulle if that included the thousands of American soldiers lying dead in the cemeteries at Normandy and throughout the rest of France."
 Charles Krauthammer

 THE PALE BLUE DOT

-An apparently unremarkable photo, this tiny speck of light is the Earth from more than 4 billion miles away! - a mere pixel on one of the world's early digital images (courtesy of Voyager 1 in 1991)
+An apparently unremarkable photo, this tiny speck of light is the Earth 4 billion miles away - a mere pixel on one of the world's early digital images (courtesy of Voyager 1, 1991)

-In his 1994 book, Pale Blue Dot, Carl Sagan employed this photograph as a metaphor for the insignificance of our world in comparison to the cosmos:
+In his 1994 book, Pale Blue Dot, Carl Sagan employed this photograph as metaphor of the insignificance of our world in comparison to the fathomless cosmos:

 "The Earth is a very small stage in a vast cosmic arena.
 Think of the rivers of blood spilled by all those generals and emperors, so that, in glory and triumph, they could become the momentary masters of a fraction of a dot.
 Think of the endless cruelties visited by the inhabitants of one corner of this pixel on the scarcely distinguishable inhabitants of some other corner, how frequent their misunderstandings, how eager they are to kill one another, how fervent their hatreds.
 Our posturings, our imagined self-importance, the delusion that we have some privileged position in the Universe, are challenged by this point of pale light."
 Carl Sagan, Pale Blue Dot: A Vision of the Human Future in Space

 William Tecumseh Sherman, August 11, 1880: "There is many a boy here today who looks on war as all glory - but, boys, it is all hell.
 You can bear this warning voice to generations yet to come.
 I look upon war with horror."